algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/management/weeklyReports/week1.md

 ### Status

-- On schedule for the May 16 functional spec deadline
+- On schedule for the May 16 functional specifications deadline
 - Early-stage alignment and vision completed
 ### Planned Next Week

 - Finalise mockup design